Germany Company Registration in 2024-25

 1. Limited liability company (GmbH)

 A limited liability company (GmbH)is the most typical corporate structure in Germany.
 An LLC in Ireland can be registered with one shareholder.
-The required amount of capital required to incorporate a GmbH is EUR 25,000.
+Minimum share capital requirement to incorporate a GmbH is EUR 25,000.
 The shares of a German limited liability cannot be sold to the general public nor could they be listed on the stock exchange.

 2. German Joint Stock Company (AG)

 German Joint Stock Company (AG) is appropriate for larger firms as it has the ability to grow its original capital by listing the stocks on the stock exchange.
-In order to do a Germany company registration for an AG company, a minimum capital of 50,000 EUR is needed.
+In order to do a German Joint Stock company registration the minimum share capital requirement for an AG company, is of EUR 50,000.
 The members’ liability is limited to the proportion of capital they have invested.